Surveys, Studies, Investigations and Special Purpose Grants within the Office of Research and Development

 Length and Time Phasing of Assistance

-Grants are normally funded on a 12-month basis (annual).
+Grants are normally funded for a minimum of 3 years (over 180 days).
 Total approved project period may not exceed 5 years.
 Assistance is either fully funded (lump sum) or incrementally funded on an annual basis.
+EPA may incrementally fund grants and cooperative agreements under this program.
+Approval of subsequent funding increments is dependent on satisfactory project progress, continued relevance of the project to EPA's priorities and availability of funds.
+Renewals and extensions of funding are not available.

 Who do I contact about this opportunity?